Jason Vosler Player Props: Reds vs. Rays

-On Monday, Jason Vosler (.103 batting average in his past 10 games, with a double, two walks and two RBI) and the Cincinnati Reds play the Tampa Bay Rays, whose starting pitcher will be Jalen Beeks.
-First pitch is at 6:40 PM ET.
+Jason Vosler -- hitting .103 with a double, two walks and two RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Tampa Bay Rays, with Taj Bradley on the mound, on April 18 at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Phillies.
+He had a hitless performance in his previous game (0-for-3) against the Phillies.

 Jason Vosler Game Info & Props vs. the Rays